Which Key Harmonica Should I Use?

 If the harmonica does not sound right, then play the two hole draw on a D harmonica.
 Better?
 Then you probably have a blues in A. If not successful, then try with a C, then an F, then a G, then a Bb harmonica.
 The actual key will almost certainly be one of these.
 You will soon learn to do this quickly.

 Practice finding the key with this blues track, using the method above.
-The track is in either E, A, G, or C, the key may change each time this page is refreshed.
-Never mind mistakes you make, that is what practice is for.
+The track is in either E, A, G, or C. Never mind mistakes you make, that is what practice is for.
 Keep at it until you can find the key reliably

 Finally, try a Rock track.
 This time the key will either be E, A, G or D